expressjs/morgan/README.md

 client (for example, the TCP socket closed prematurely by a client aborting the request), then the status will be empty (displayed as `"-"` in the log).

+##### :total-time[digits]

+The time between the request coming into `morgan` and when the response has finished being written out to the connection, in milliseconds.

+The `digits` argument is a number that specifies the number of digits to include on the number, defaulting to `3`, which provides microsecond precision.

 ##### :url

 The URL of the request.
 This will use `req.originalUrl` if exists, otherwise `req.url`.